basnijholt/nijho.lt/content/post/agentic-mobile-workflow/index.md

 - **FasterWhisper** via [`faster-whisper-server`](https://github.com/guillaumekln/faster-whisper) for transcription.
 - **Ollama** for local text cleanup/rephrasing before sending prompts to the coding agent.
-- Optional `rtx` acceleration so the GPU stays warm for consecutive dictations.

 It’s not the fastest—FasterWhisper on my box is slower than Apple’s on‑device dictation—but the accuracy makes it a clear win for me when coding from the phone.